farmdawgnation/voicemail-notifier/README.md

 # voicemail-notifier

 A simple application to text me when Twilio records a voicemail on my behalf.
+I use this application on a phone number that had to be made public as a way for spammers and auto-dialers to not interrupt my workday, but to still be able to receive any important or legal messages that might be left for me.

+## Using

 This is distributed as a Docker image if you'd like to use it for yourself.
-You can find it at: farmdawgnation/voicemail-notifier on Docker Hub.
+You can find it at: `farmdawgnation/voicemail-notifier` on Docker Hub.

-You will need to provide the following environment variables:
+You will need to provide the following environment variables for it to work:

 * `ACCOUNT_SID` - Account SID for your account
 * `AUTH_TOKEN` or `AUTH_TOKEN_FILE` - Auth token for your account.
 If the file